regentregmi/face-detection/README.md

 # face-detection

-This Python project detects human faces in real time using OpenCV  Deep Neural Network (DNN) module and provides a GUI using Tkinter.
+This Python project detects human faces in real time using OpenCV  Deep Neural Network  module and provides a GUI using Tkinter.